My Story

 As Shamanism revolves around connection with spirits, my continuing training and development are held by my spirit guides, in particular by my ancestors and my guides from prehistoric, indigenous Britain, all of whom I continue to learn so much from.

 Once I started University I studied archaeology and anthropology, trying hard to understand more about our world.
-Over the next few years my research interests focused on exploring conflict towards the “other”, whether that concerned indigenous people, Gypsies, the influx of farming people into Britain in the Neolithic, New Age Travellers and later the boating community of England.
-My dissertation was on the “New Age appropriation of Native American spirituality” and was very scathing of Western shamanic practices in particular!
-I graduated with a First Class Degree in Archaeology from Sheffield University.
-I was initially enrolled on a Masters degree in anthropology at Manchester, wanting to help prevent the eradication of indigenous cultures and their wealth of knowledge and wisdom.
-However that course changed entirely and I took that as a sign to focus on archaeology instead.
-I spent a year working as a field archaeologist in Yorkshire before embarking upon a Masters Degree in European prehistory at Cardiff.
-My final dissertation explored the Religion and Ritual of Prehistoric Avebury.
+Over the next few years my research interests focused on exploring conflict towards the “other”, whether that concerned indigenous people, Gypsies, the influx of farming people into Britain in the Neolithic, New Age Travellers and later, the boating community of England.
+My dissertation, titled “New Age appropriation of Native American spirituality”, was very scathing of Western shamanic practices.

 In my studies I had come to understand more about nomadic communities both past and present and I embraced the life of a nomad myself, feeling that it not only reflected my soul’s urge and longing but was also the most sustainable way of living on the planet.
 I lived on a boat for 7 years and my son was born there.
 Living on a large narrowboat aged over 100 years old, built with a beautiful iron hull and wooden cabin, I travelled along much of the southern inland waterways, often alone, rejoicing in the peace and connection to the natural world which the boating lifestyle enabled.